vega/vega-lite-api/docs/api/layer.md

 <a id="padding" href="#padding">#</a>
 <em>layer</em>.<b>padding</b>(<em>value</em>)

 The default visualization padding, in pixels, from the edge of the visualization canvas to the data rectangle.
 If a number, specifies padding for all sides.
 If an object, the value should have the format `{"left": 5, "top": 5, "right": 5, "bottom": 5}` to specify padding for each side of the visualization.

 __Default value__: `5`

+<a id="params" href="#params">#</a>
+<em>layer</em>.<b>params</b>(<em>...value</em>)

+Dynamic variables that parameterize a visualization.

 <a id="project" href="#project">#</a>
 <em>layer</em>.<b>project</b>(<em>projection</em>)